The Life Aquatic with Steve Zissou

 The Life Aquatic with Steve Zissou is a 2004 American adventure comedy-drama film written by Wes Anderson and Noah Baumbach and directed by Anderson.
 It is Anderson's fourth feature-length film and was released in the United States on December 25, 2004.

-The film stars Bill Murray as Steve Zissou, an eccentric oceanographer who sets out to exact revenge on the "jaguar shark" that ate his partner Esteban.
+The film stars Bill Murray as Steve Zissou, an eccentric oceanographer who sets out with his crew to exact revenge on the "jaguar shark" that ate his partner Esteban.
 Zissou is both a parody of and homage to French diving pioneer Jacques Cousteau, to whom the film is dedicated.

-The film also features Owen Wilson, Cate Blanchett, Willem Dafoe, Michael Gambon, Jeff Goldblum, Anjelica Huston and Bud Cort.
+The film also features Owen Wilson, Cate Blanchett, Willem Dafoe, Michael Gambon, Jeff Goldblum, Anjelica Huston, and Bud Cort.
 Seu Jorge has a minor part, but contributes heavily to the film's soundtrack.
-It was filmed in and around Naples, Ponza, and the Italian Riviera.
+It was filmed in and around Rome, Naples, Ponza, and the Italian Riviera.

 The film was released to mixed reviews and was a box office flop.
 In the decade following its release it has garnered a cult following, and is now viewed more positively by both critics and fans.
-It was also since remastered and re-released by The Criterion Collection in 2014.
+It was also since remastered and re-released by the Criterion Collection in 2014.

 Plot

-While oceanographer Steve Zissou is working on his latest documentary at sea, his best friend and chief diver, Esteban du Plantier, is devoured by a 10-meter-long, luminescently spotted creature Zissou describes as a "jaguar shark".
+While oceanographer Steve Zissou is working on his latest documentary at sea, his best friend and chief diver, Esteban du Plantier, is devoured by a 10-meter-long, spotted creature Zissou describes as a "jaguar shark".
 For his next project, Zissou is determined to document the shark's destruction.

 The crew aboard Zissou's aging research vessel Belafonte includes his estranged wife Eleanor, chief strategist and financial backer; Pelé dos Santos, a safety expert and Brazilian guitarist who sings David Bowie songs in Portuguese; and Klaus Daimler, the German first mate who views Zissou and Esteban as father figures.
-Minor crew members include Vikram Ray, cameraman; Bobby Ogata, frogman; Vladimir Wolodarsky, physicist and soundtrack composer; Renzo Pietro, sound man; and Anne-Marie Sakowitz, a script girl who is often seen topless.
+Other crew members include Vikram Ray, cameraman; Bobby Ogata, frogman; Vladimir Wolodarsky, physicist and soundtrack composer; Renzo Pietro, sound man; and Anne-Marie Sakowitz, a script girl.
 Also included is a recent group of unpaid interns from the University of North Alaska.
-However, the "Team Zissou" venture has hit a decline; they have not released a successful documentary in nine years.
+However, the "Team Zissou" venture has hit a decline, having not released a successful documentary in nine years.

-Ned Plimpton is a longtime Zissou fan whose mother has recently died, who believes that Zissou is his father.
+Ned Plimpton, a longtime Zissou fan whose mother has recently died, believes that Zissou is his father.
 After they meet at Zissou's latest premiere, Ned takes annual leave from his job as an airline pilot in Kentucky to join his crew.
 As Oseary Drakoulias, Zissou's producer, cannot find a financier for their latest documentary, Ned offers his inheritance.
-Eleanor feels her husband is exploiting Ned and leaves.
+Eleanor feels her husband is manipulating Ned and leaves.

-A pregnant reporter, Jane Winslett-Richardson, comes to chronicle the voyage.
-Both Ned and Zissou are attracted to Jane, and a competition develops between them.
+Pregnant reporter Jane Winslett-Richardson comes to chronicle the voyage.
+Both Ned and Zissou are attracted to Jane and a love triangle develops between them.
 Klaus becomes jealous of the attention Zissou pays to Ned.